 CWA regulations deal primarily with the quality of effluent that may be discharged from Enterprise facilities, the recycling of residual solids generated by Enterprise facilities, the reuse of reclaimed water for irrigation and industrial uses to conserve potable water, and the nature of waste material (particularly industrial waste) discharged into a sanitary sewer system.
 Provisions of the CWA are administered through the Regional Water Board through a National Pollutant Discharge Elimination System ("NPDES") permit.
-On November 21, 2013, the Regional Water Board issued Order No. R1-2013-0001, which sets forth the Subregional System's renewed five-year NPDES Waste Discharge Requirements and Master Reclamation Permit ("Permit").
-The five-year Permit is set to expire on January 31, 2019.
-Accordingly, the City filed a request for permit renewal with a formal Report of Waste Discharge submittal on August 3, 2018.
+On November 21, 2013, the Regional Water Board issued Order No. R1-2013-0001, which sets forth the Subregional System's renewed five-year NPDES Waste Discharge Requirements and Master Reclamation Permit.
+The five-year Permit expired on January 31, 2019, but was administratively extended.
+The City filed a request for permit renewal with a formal Report of Waste Discharge submittal on August 3, 2018, and received a draft permit in February 2020 with final Regional Board adoption on August 20, 2020.
+The final Order No. R1-2020-0012 became effective on October 1, 2020 ("Permit")..

-After the issuance of the new Permit, the City filed a Petition for Review of the Permit with the State Water Board challenging the Permit provisions related to final effluent limitations and for phosphorus, recycled water use, receiving water temperature limitations, and a number of other issues the City raised during the Regional Board's permit review and issuance process.
-In 2014, settlement talks regarding recycled water requirements between the City and the Regional Water Board were ongoing in good faith.
-As a result, on December 23, 2014, the City sent a request to the State Water Board to put the Petition for Review into abeyance.
-In October 2015, the City requested the State Water Board extend the current abeyance period for the Petition for Review for an additional two years to October 23, 2017.
-On November 16, 2015, the State Water Board provided written confirmation to hold the Petition for Review in abeyance until October 23, 2017.
-In October 2017, the City requested the State Water Board to again extend the abeyance period for the Petition for Review with an additional two years to October 23, 2019.
-On November 20, 2017, the State Water Board provided written confirmation to hold the Petition for Review in abeyance until October 23, 2019.
-The City may opt to end the abeyance period at any time, and if it does, the Petition for Review would be placed in the queue to be considered by the State Water Board.
-The City believes that the State Water Board's consideration of the Petition for Review will likely either solidify the existing terms of the Permit that are being contested, or alleviate the City's regulatory obligation, but that there is minimal risk for increased regulatory requirements or mandated changes to the Enterprise's operations that would adversely impact the Enterprise's finances or ability to repay the Bonds.
+After the issuance of the Permit, the City filed a Petition for Review of the Permit with the State Water Board challenging the Permit provisions related to final effluent limitations and for phosphorus and a number of other issues the City raised during the Regional Board's permit review and issuance process.
+The Petition was filed on September 18, 2020 and placed in abeyance to allow for further discusisons between the City and the Regional Water Board.
+The Petition incorporates by reference previous petitions filed by the City challenging the effluent limitations for phosphorus in the 2013 permit as well as the adoption of Water Quality Trading Framework addressing phosphorus.
+The City may opt to end the abeyance period at any time, and if it does, the Petition for Review would be placed in the gueue to be considered by the State The City believes that the State Water Board's consideration of the City's Water Board. arguments as set forth in the Petition for Review will likely either solidify the existing terms of the Permit that are being contested, or alleviate or possibly lessen the City's regulatory obligation, but that there is minimal risk for increased regulatory requirements or mandated changes to the Enterprise's operations that would adversely impact the Enterprise's finances or ability to repay the Series 2020 Bonds.

-The City expects to enroll in the State Water Board's General Order for Recycled Water Use (the "General Order"); once enrolled under that permit, the City's regulatory obligations contained in the Permit pertaining to recycled water will be terminated.
+The City submitted a Notice of Intent to enroll in the State Water Board's General Order for Recycled Water Use (the "General Order") in March 2020 and expects the final Notice of Applicability to be issued concurrently with issuance of the next NPDES Permit referenced above; once enrolled under the General Order, the City's regulatory obligations contained in the Permit pertaining to recycled water will be terminated and the City will instead be required to comply with the regulatory requirements in the General Order, which are slightly more favorable to the City.
 The City does not anticipate any concerns with its ability to comply with the prescribed monitoring and inspection requirements in the General Order.